• Home

 • ×

 Christmas is a'coming and you need a great candy recipe, however, you don't have a lot of time.
 What to do, what to do?
-Easy Christmas Crock Pot Candy is just that, easy.
+Easy Crock Pot Christmas Candy is only a few ingredients and is made in the crock pot.
+Anything that can be made in the crock pot lessens your busyness, for sure!

 You can add all the ingredients in and you can watch from a distance.
 All it needs is a stir now and then.
 Crock pot candy made with almond bark is easy, simple and delicious.
-This chocolate Christmas candy is a great addition to your Christmas dessert tray.
+This chocolate Christmas candy is a great addition to your Christmas dessert tray as is Cornflake Candy and Butterscotch Candy.

 Ingredients